ocelot-cloud/docs/content/docs/_index.md

 <br>
 <div style="display: flex; align-items: center; width: 80%;">
 <img src="logo.png" alt="My Image" width="150" style="margin-right: 10px;">
 <p>Use Ocelot-Cloud to host your IT infrastructure with minimal effort.
 Self-host to maintain full control of your data.
-Even non-technical users can set it up with a few clicks.
-Installing apps is as simple as adding them on a smartphone.
-Anyone can upload web-based software to the App Store, making it highly flexible.
-Ocelot-Cloud’s core features are free and cover most needs.</p>
+Once installed, even non-technical users can operate it.
+Installing apps in Ocelot-Cloud is as simple as adding apps on a smartphone.
+To benefit the public, the core features of Ocelot-Cloud are free.</p>
 </div>
 <br>